Tehachapi, California

 Tehachapi (/təˈhætʃəpi/; Kawaiisu: Tihachipia, meaning "hard climb") is a city in Kern County, California, United States, in the Tehachapi Mountains, at an elevation of 3970 ft, between the San Joaquin Valley and the Mojave Desert.
 Tehachapi is 35 mi east-southeast of Bakersfield, and 20 mi west of Mojave.
-According to the United States Census Bureau, the city has a total area of 10 sqmi and a population of 14,414.
-The Tehachapi area is known for the nearby Tehachapi Loop (a popular railfan site), the Pacific Crest Trail and for the excellent conditions for the aerial sport of gliding.
+According to the United States Census Bureau, the city has a total area of 10 sqmi and a population of 12,939.
+The Tehachapi area is known for the nearby Tehachapi Loop (a popular railfan site), the Pacific Crest Trail and for the favorable weather conditions for the aerial sport of gliding.